 On the other hand, the variety of connected devices and systems provides us a lot of tools than ever when it involves safeguarding lives and property.
 In an emergency, in-building wireless allows those that are trapped or endangered to call for help; security cameras will determine and find intruders; environmental sensors alert building occupants at the primary signs of fire.

 Yes, technology has created some challenges.
 But, when you think about it, no doubt safeguarding lives is more necessary than improving productivity.
 If you can’t defend your staff and guests, nothing else matters—which brings us to the importance of your network infrastructure.

-Start with your in-building wireless network. outdoor macro networks typically have issue penetrating buildings.
-Obtaining a reliable connection—especially in places like elevators, basements and parking garages—may well depend on a reliable in-building wireless solution.
+Start with your in-building wireless network. outdoor macro networks typically have issues penetrating buildings.
+Obtaining a reliable connection—especially in places like elevators, basements, and parking garages—may well depend on a reliable in-building wireless solution.
 Additionally, to public mobile traffic, these systems are more and more expected to support dedicated public safety frequencies employed by 1st responders.

 Just as PoE and powered fiber networks guarantee power continuity, the fire rating of your network cable helps guarantee connected systems stay operational for as long as possible.
 Therefore, it’s important that every infrastructure cabling meet or exceed minimum fire safety ratings.
 These will vary considerably by location, thus it’s necessary to consult the local authority having jurisdiction.

 These are simply a couple of the areas to think about when it comes to improving the resiliency of your infrastructure—and safeguarding the individuals and assets inside your buildings.